Books for 9-12 Year Olds

 Best Chess Books for Beginners, recommended by Andrew Green

-Chess is one of the most enduringly popular games in the world, transcending language barriers and teaching valuable life skills.
-Chess teacher and master Andrew Green recommends books (plus a few websites) to help beginners of all ages learn the game.
+Chess is one of the most enduringly popular games in the world.
+It transcends language barriers and offers players a hobby for life.
+Chess teacher and master Andrew Green recommends chess books for beginners of all ages to learn the game.

 -